 Kanazawa Castle Park and Kenrokuen

-From Kanazawa Station we caught a bus toward Kanazawa Castle and Castle Park, and Kenrokuen Garden, which is one of the three most beautiful gardens in Japan along with Kairakuen in Mito, and Korakuen in Okayama.
+From Kanazawa Station we caught a bus toward Kanazawa Castle and Castle Park, and Kenrokuen Garden, which is considered to be one of the three most beautiful gardens in Japan along with Kairakuen in Mito, and Korakuen in Okayama.
 It’s a strolling-style garden founded during the Edo period (1603-1868).
 The name means Garden of the Six Sublimities (the six essential attributes that make up a perfect garden according to Chinese landscape theory): spaciousness and seclusion, artifice and antiquity, water-courses and panoramas.

 As we alighted we saw a man crouching beside a pond and noticed koi fish swimming up to him, feeding from his hand, and allowing him to pet them.
 As we approached, the man offered us some of his food to feed the fish.
 I gestured no thanks, and smiled.
 He went back to feeding the fish.
 After watching for a while, I asked – in my very bad Japanese – ‘Excuse me, may I take a photo?’
 He frowned slightly, and then stood up and moved away.
 I was confused … and didn’t take any photos.
 After some time, he returned to the fish, and I realised that he thought I wanted him to get out of the way so I could photograph the fish.
 I took this photo and showed it to him, and he laughed.
 We saw him again later in the morning, and exchanged nods and smiles.